lsst-sitcom/sitcomtn-157/index.rst

 **********
 Introduction
 **********
-Science Verification (SV) Units are critical for assessing the performance and accuracy of Rubin's scientific workflows.
-This document provides a structured approach to defining, executing, and validating SV units.
+Science Verification (SV) is critical for assessing the performance and accuracy of Rubin's scientific workflows.
+This document provides a structured approach to defining, executing, and validating SV requirements.

 **Scope:** This workflow is intended for commissioning team members, data scientists, and software engineers working on SV-related tasks.